ayerest/CodeTalks/react-hooks-talk/README.md

 2) Copy the previousGuesses list
    a) Add previousGuesses to state
    b) Update previousGuesses in submit handler function
-   c) Update guessInput to empty string in submit handler function
+   c) Update guessInput to empty string in submit handler function ?? (optional - see step 3a)
    d) TODO to dispatch checkGuess action
 3) Add useEffect to update document.title
+   a) Show that useEffect runs even when guessInput isn't changing (submitHandler)
+   b) Add dependency array with guessInput so that the useEffect only runs when the input changes
+   c) Copy window width section and add to state
+   d) Add useEffect to subscribe to window resize event
+   e) Add windowWidth to dependency array
+   f) Unsubscribe in cleanup function
 4) Copy the guesses remaining
    a) Hook up to the redux store with useSelector
 5) Add useEffect to load the game